2023 NW Flyers Cross Country Hosted Meet Info

 Meet director Tony Runnels commented, “Last year’s Flyers team qualified forty-four (44) athletes to the US Junior Olympics Sacramento, CA. Although all those kids are back with us, Houston is loaded with track talent … it’s our first big test to advance our athletes to this year’s Junior Olympics in Lawrence, Kansas”.

-The Northwest Flyers Track Club is a 501(c) (3) non-profit organization founded in 1987 by Fred Newhouse, a US Olympic gold medallist in track field.
+The Northwest Flyers Track Club is a 501(c) (3) non-profit organization founded in 1987 by Fred Newhouse, a US Olympic gold medalist in track field.
 The club which is one of the largest programs in the nation has approximately 300 members, boys, and girls, from ages 6 to 18.

 Jason Baker, sports reporter for the Houston Chronicle, covered our track meet for most of the day and filed the following newspaper article.
 What a great story on the NW Flyers.